chtoucas/Narvalo.NET/src/Narvalo.Mvp/README.md

   * Windows Forms, cf. src/Narvalo.Mvp.Windows.Forms, not ready.
   * WPF, not yet started.

-- Using custom presenter types per platform prevents the reuse of presenters across different platforms.
+- REVIEW: Using custom presenter types per platform prevents the reuse of presenters across different platforms.
-  For WebForms, we add an async manager (but we can avoid using with the TPL) and HttpContext (for the navigation part like redirect, a solution might be in the Navigator (see below), but for the rest???).
 Maybe it is a necessary evil...?

 - Add support for Appication Controller, Navigator, EventAggregator (not the same as cross-presenter communication).